julianlam/feps/fep/521a/fep-521a.md

 ## Controller document

-`Multikey` objects MUST be added to the actor object, which is considered a controller document, as described in section *2.3 Controller Documents* of [Data Integrity](https://w3c.github.io/vc-data-integrity/#controller-documents) specification.
+`Multikey` objects MUST be added to the actor object, which is considered a controller document, as described in [Controller Documents][ControllerDocuments] specification.

-If the key is intended to be used for signing ActivityPub objects, it MUST be added to the [`assertionMethod`](https://www.w3.org/TR/vc-data-integrity/#assertion) array of the actor object.
+If the key is intended to be used for signing ActivityPub objects, it MUST be added to the [`assertionMethod`](https://www.w3.org/TR/controller-document/#assertion) array of the actor object.

 Other use cases are currently out of scope of this proposal.